The Intex inflatable hot tub is one of the most popular inflatable spas around at the moment. But does that mean it’s the best?

 - Air leaks, usually around the seams that mean the walls start deflating

-- The water pump in the control unit fails
+- The water pump in the control unit may fail

 - Walls lose their rigidity resulting in unsightly bulges